 Can a flip be considered a rental property?

-The IRS tax codes are not the clearest thing in the world.
+The IRS tax codes are not the clearest things in the world.
 They tend to be very vague when giving instructions on how to figure taxes.
 The IRS says a rental property has to be held for a certain amount of time for it to qualify for long-term capital gains.
 However, they do not specify what that time frame is.
 Many people assume it is one year, but there are no guarantees with the IRS.
 Some even argue a property has to be rented, not just held for one year to qualify.

-For me it is not worth holding properties for over a year to save money on taxes.
+For me, it is not worth holding properties for over a year to save money on taxes.
 If I have to rent them for a year it would really not be worth it.
 I try to sell my flips in six months or less, although that does not always happen.
-Here are the concerns I would have holding on to a flip longer than I have too.
+Here are the concerns I would have holding on to a flip longer than I have to.

 - I have a limited amount of money I can spend on flips.
 It takes almost $50,000 of my own cash to flip a house and I have from four to ten going at one time.
 If I had to hold them for one year I would not be able to flip as many houses, because I would not have the cash to keep buying them.